| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 plot any ordination score or variable against the condition with treatments indicated by colors and line type

-to the name of the variable of interest and argument plot
+by setting score_name to the name of the variable of interest and argument plot to 0.

 treatment: a factor for the treatments,